MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 So Notebooks do not facilitate rapid sharing, exploration, testing and improvement cycle you would like.

-Bottom line.
-Notebooks are costly.
+Bottom line. **Notebooks makes deployment of data science products costly**.

 #### Complication